-- 10.3 Any appeal will be heard by an independent appeal panel whose decisions can override the Admissions Policy.
-The panel will decide whether to uphold or dismiss the appeal. - 10.4 Where the panel upholds the appeal the school is required to admit the child.
+- 13.3 Any appeal will be heard by an independent appeal panel whose decisions can override the Admissions Policy.
+The panel will decide whether to uphold or dismiss the appeal. - 13.4 Where the panel upholds the appeal the school is required to admit the child.

-12. Fair Access Protocol
+14. Fair Access Protocol

-12.1 BCPS participates in the Local Authority Fair Access Protocol.
+14.1 Braunstone Community Primary School participates in the Local Authority's Fair Access Protocol.